 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 As protests and riots dominate the news this week I find it hard to think what little I can do from my small perch in the world.
-So I’ve dug deep and decided I would do a series this week on the media I know best – entertainment – and share some of my all-time favorite t.v. shows, movies, books, and musicals featuring colored men and women in the lead roles.
+So I’ve dug deep and decided to share some favoriter tv shows featuring a lead of color.

 Perhaps this might encourage or inspire you to broaden your repertoire and de-Colonize your library.
 Even if you don’t want to start a political discussion, you have to admit that these shows are all highly entertaining and worth watching no matter the color of your skin nor the gender you identify with.

-6 Favorite T.V.
-SHOWS to Stream Featuring Person of Color as a Lead
+Stream 6 Favorite TV SHOWS Featuring a Lead of Color

 I tried to keep these shows family friendly that you can watch with your teenage kids.